Abused woman’s cats killed as ‘means of control and torture’: documents - NewsBreak

 Later as the woman recovered at home, Rogers killed the woman’s two cats in front of her, according to the documents, which detail that he broke the neck of one and shot the other cat four times.
 The woman said Rogers told her that if she left him or told anyone, she would end up like her cats.
 Documents said he did this and other “ongoing threats and acts as a means of control and torture.”

 On Saturday, neighbors called police to report that Rogers was walking outside his home with a rifle-style firearm.
 After further investigation, police found a minivan with the front passenger window shot out and a bullet hole in the hood.
-A garage in the area also had multiple bullet holes.Dothan man arrested after injuring a person with a paintball gun
+A garage in the area also had multiple bullet holes.Animal hoarder serving time for pleas to animal cruelty

 After a search of Rogers’ house, authorities found a shotgun and revolver, both with ammunition.
 They also found multiple instances of small caliber gunfire consistent with the 22-caliber revolver and 140 spent casings throughout the residence.